isharaU/ArcVision/README.md

 #### ArcVision is made possible with the invaluable support of various tools, technologies, and the contributions of the open-source community.
 I extend my sincere gratitude to the following
 +  **Arduino** <br>
 _This project heavily relies on the Arduino platform for hardware control and interfacing.
 Arduino provides an accessible and versatile environment for building innovative solutions._
-+  **OpenCV (Open Source Computer Vision Library)** <br>
++  **React Native Expo** <br>
-_OpenCV is an integral component of ArcVision, serving as the backbone for image processing, computer vision, and obstacle detection.
-I deeply appreciative of the OpenCV community for their continuous advancements in computer vision technology._
+_React Native Expo is a fundamental element of the ArcVision project, acting as a robust framework for developing the mobile application.
+It provides a streamlined development environment, simplifying the creation of cross-platform apps for both iOS and Android.
+We extend our gratitude to the React Native Expo community for their contributions to the world of mobile app development._

 ## Contact
 #### I appreciate your interest in ArcVision.
 If you have questions, suggestions, or would like to get involved in our project, please don't hesitate to reach out to me.
 I welcome your feedback and collaboration